dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-SWITCH TO SLIDE #23
+SWITCH TO SLIDE #22

 ---

-The second issue that we had to solve was networking.
-How to make it enough transparent for the ordinary Drupal developer that he could still develop his projects without knowing how Docker networking works.
+The second issue that we had to make better was networking.
+How to make it enough transparent for the ordinary Drupal developer that he could still develop his projects without knowing how exactly Docker networking works.

 As you may know by default when you link multiple Docker containers together they don't share the network interface with each other.
-It means that every containerized service in your stack lives in a different network.
+It means that every containerized service in your stack lives in a separate network.

-We installed this tool called socat to PHP image as well, which allows you to relay network traffic between two independent channels.
-So basically what I did was that the external services that PHP had to had access to I relayd from PHP container local network to other containers, so the developer could use externals services seamlessly as if they were living on the same machine (127.0.0.1, localhost etc).
+Which we think, is a good property to have in a long run.

+Because if two or more random services wants to use the same port, but they each have a separate network, we don't have to be worrying about port conflicts.

+So it allows your project to scale more easily in a development environment.

+Because the first phase was not about introducing Docker to our team, but instead have a better way to set up a development environment, we had to come up with a solution that could hide this from a developer by default, but still not restrict it too much that he couldn't use Docker networking features at all.

+We found this tool called socat and built it into our PHP Docker image.

+It allows you quite easily redirect network traffic between two independent channels.

+So in our case if the developer wants to communicate from PHP with an external service like MySQL that lives in a separate container and belongs to a different network, he still can use loopback address to communicate with that service.
+So from a developer point of view everything regarding networking feels like all the services are still living in the same network.

+You should know that socat is not perfect in all cases, because it runs in user space and not in kernel space it can introduce a noticeable performance hit to your project.
+So in case if your Drupal project is using lots of modules that are relying heavily on database, like Views, Panel, Organic groups etc, may run significantly slower.

 Once these two major issues were resolved I started to migrate Docker based development